 Sena McCrory and Emma Rose Parker from the Catawba Lands Conservancy talked about green space stewardship, incorporating group games about conserving the great outdoors, and Staci Clark of Mecklenburg Air Quality gave a great demonstration using jars and marbles about the cumulative impact of emissions on air pollution.
 CDOT brought the whole crew, with Amy Mitchell, Alex Riemondy, and Angela Berry working an interactive crosswalk mat, while Atrium Health’s Janice Williams and CMPD’s Justin Kupfer conducting a virtual reality experience, complete with goggles and a digital streetscape.

-Over 100 YouthQuake! campers participated in the event, and we couldn’t have pulled this off without patience, dedication, and a little lighthearted fun from everyone involved.
+About 130 YouthQuake! campers participated in the event, and we couldn’t have pulled this off without patience, dedication, and a little lighthearted fun from everyone involved.
 Not only did all of our partners come through in spades, but we had great support on the ground from volunteers from Wells Fargo, who donated their time and energy to keep things running smoothly.
 We at Sustain Charlotte would like to say one last big thank you to everyone who helped make the fair happen, and to keep an eye out for plans for next year!

 Sustain Charlotte's partnership with the West Boulevard community is funded by Wells Fargo and the Charlotte Mecklenburg Community Foundation.
 Our transit advocacy work is funded by TransitCenter and ZSR.